 Teacher Support (TS)

 Through Teacher Support (TS) services, teachers can access Alberta Programs of Study courses in whole or in part, for use in their classrooms.
 Teachers can access print or online courses.

 Many teachers use these courses to supplement their instructional materials.
 New teachers, or teachers new to a course often find value in the opportunity to access ready-to-use course content.

 For students who have sufficient access to the internet, online courses can simulate the classroom experience.
 Online programs offer flexibility, assessment tools and strategies, and frequent student-teacher interaction.

 For students who prefer printed materials, this service offers the flexibility of independent reading, instruction, and completion of assignments.
 We also offer many of our print resources in a DIY format, for your convenience.

 See our downloadable/printable Guide for Alberta-Funded Schools.

 ADLC is governed by the publicly elected school board and accountable to the board and Alberta Education.
-The school board has authorized the Superintendent of PHRD to be the Chief Executive Officer of ADLC.
-ADLC is authorized to provide services to Alberta School Authorities and their students through a Service Agreement between Alberta Education and Pembina Hills Regional Division (PHRD).
+The school board has authorized the Superintendent of Pembina Hills School Division (PHSD) to be the Chief Executive Officer of ADLC.
+ADLC is authorized to provide services to Alberta School Authorities and their students through a Service Agreement between Alberta Education and Pembina Hills School Division.